T-Troll/alienfx-tools/README.md

 <br>Supported Actions: `pulse, morph (you need 2 colors for morth), color (disable action)`.
 For low-level api V3, it also support `breath, spectrum, rainbow`.

 ## alienfx-haptics Usage
 Run `alienfx-haptics.exe`.
-At first launch, choose `Parameters-Settings` from top menu for setting up light mappings and colors.
+At first launch, set up light mappings and colors.
 <br>Minimize, then start player or game of choice.
 ```
 How it works
 ```
-This application get audio stream from default input device, then made a real-time spectrum analysis.
+This application get audio stream from default output or input device (you can select it at the top menu), then made a real-time spectrum analysis.
 <br>After that, spectrum powers gropped into 20 groups using octave scale.
 <br>For each light found into the system, you can define group(s) it should react, as well as color for Zero (low) and Max (High) power.
 <br>It's also possible to compress diapasone if group always not so or so high powered - use low-cut as a bottom range and hi-cut as a top one (values are 0-255).<br>